 The predominant focus of this entry is the prevalence and impacts of mental health disorders (with Substance Use and Alcohol Use disorders covered in individual entries).
 However, it is useful as introduction to understand the total prevalence and disease burden which results from the broad IHME and WHO category of ‘mental health and substance use disorders’.
 This category comprises a range of disorders including depression, anxiety, bipolar, eating disorders, schizophrenia, intellectual developmental disability, and alcohol and drug use disorders.

-In the chart below we see that globally, mental and substance use disorders are very common: around 1-in-7 people (15%) have one or more mental or substance use disorders.
+In the map we see that globally, mental and substance use disorders are very common: around 1-in-7 people (15%) have one or more mental or substance use disorders.

-The scatterplot below compares the prevalence of these disorders between males and females.
+The scatterplot compares the prevalence of these disorders between males and females.
 Taken together we see that in most countries this group of disorders is more common for women than for men.
 However, as is shown later in this entry and in our entries on Substance Use and Alcohol, this varies significantly by disorder type: on average, depression, anxiety, eating disorders, and bipolar disorder is more prevalent in women.
 Gender differences in schizophrenia prevalence are mixed across countries, but it is typically more common in men.
 Alcohol and drug use disorders are more common in men.

 The direct death toll from mental health and substance use disorders is typically low.
 In this entry, the only direct death estimates result from eating disorders, which occur through malnutrition and related health complications.
 Direct deaths can also result from alcohol and substance use disorders; these are covered in our entry on Substance Use.